Uncover Hidden Trails at Trelissick Park: A Nature Lover’s Guide

-- Explore the Ngaio Gorge Track and Northern Walkway for scenic views along the Korimako Stream with various bridges enhancing your experience.
+• Traverse the Ngaio Gorge Track and Northern Walkway for captivating views along the Korimako Stream, with charming bridges enhancing your journey.

-- Prepare for steep tracks and plan your visit early to enjoy the park's hidden gems safely and comfortably.
+• Prepare for steep terrains and plan your visit early to safely enjoy the park’s secluded trails and natural wonders.

 Location and Access

-Trelissick Park, nestled in the scenic Ngaio Gorge, is easily accessible from several surrounding suburbs like Ngaio, Crofton Downs, and Wadestown.
-With seven major entrances including Hanover Street, Waikowhai Street, and Trelissick Crescent, you've got plenty of options to choose from.
-Each entrance offers a unique approach to the park, allowing you to explore its diverse landscapes.
+Trelissick Park, cradled in Ngaio Gorge, is a scenic retreat accessible from Wellington suburbs like Ngaio, Crofton Downs, and Wadestown.
+With multiple entry points such as Hanover Street, Waikowhai Street, and Trelissick Crescent, visitors have various options to start their exploration of this diverse landscape.

 Trails and Walkways

-As you walk, take a moment for wildlife observation.
-You might spot eels in the stream or hear kaka feeding in the native forest.
+As you wander, take time for wildlife spotting.
+You might glimpse eels in the water or hear the calls of kaka in the native bush, adding magic to your journey.

-The park's diverse ecology enhances your exploration, especially near the fish ladder along the Sanctuary to Sea Walkway.
-So lace up your shoes, grab your walking stick, and immerse yourself in the hidden beauty of Trelissick Park's trails!
+The park’s rich ecology shines near features like the fish ladder on the Sanctuary to Sea Walkway.
+So, gear up and immerse yourself in the hidden allure of Trelissick Park’s trails in Wellington.

 Facilities and Amenities